seatable-data/api/dtable-web-v2.1-admin/dtables.md

 **Response Sample**

-Response from the sample request shows the base has been restored successfully.
+Response from the sample request shows the base has been restored successfully:

 >```
 >{